 She has an Animals and Human Health Certificate through the University of Denver.
 Through this program, she solidified her understanding of the applications of animal-assisted therapy and emotional support animals.

-Nicole is the proud pet parent to two cats, Simon and Twinkle, and ferrets, Rowdy and Rory.
+Nicole is the proud pet parent to one cat, Twinkle.
 Black Ops Rescue allows Nicole to simultaneously honor and assist our country’s heroes as well as find forever homes for shelter and rescue pets in need.

 Veteran Relations Coordinator

 Craig Hildebrand enlisted in the U.S. Army in 1987.
-As a Combat Engineer he served with Charlie Company 307th Engineer Battalion, 82nd Airborne Division at Ft.
-Bragg, North Carolina and also in the Persian Gulf War.
-He spent two years with the 65th Engineer Battalion, 25th Infantry Division at Schofield Barracks, Hawaii and was honorably discharged in 1998 at the rank of Sergeant.
+As a Combat Engineer he served as a paratrooper with Charlie Company 307th Engineer Battalion, 82nd Airborne Division at Ft.
+Bragg, North Carolina and also in Operation Desert Shield and Desert Storm.
+He also spent two years with the 65th Engineer Battalion, 25th Infantry Division at Schofield Barracks, Hawaii.
+He was honorably discharged in 1998 as a Squad Leader and Master Parachutist at the rank of Sergeant.